|

 Head Airbags: airbags that deploy between the head area and the window.
 Usually part of a side airbag.
 Similar to a Side Curtain airbag but covers a smaller area.

-Front and/or Rear Side Curtain Airbags: airbags that usually deploy along the entire upper side between the head, neck and upper body, and the window.
-Usually deploying downward from the edge of the interior roof.
-Similar to a head airbag but covers more area.
+Curtain: Front and/or Rear Side Curtain Airbags: airbags that deploy along the entire upper sides above the windows, coming between and protecting the head dform the window.
+Usually deploys downward from the edge of the interior roof.
+Similar to a head and chest airbag.

 Crumple Zones: Body structure designed to crumple and absorb energy in an impact to protect the occupants.